Formation rule

-In mathematical logic, formation rules are rules for describing which strings of symbols formed from the alphabet of a formal language are syntactically valid within the language.
+In mathematical logic, formation rules are rules for describing well-formed words over the alphabet of a formal language.
 These rules only address the location and manipulation of the strings of the language.
 It does not describe anything else about a language, such as its semantics (i.e. what the strings mean).
 (See also formal grammar).

 Formal language

 A formal language is an organized set of symbols the essential feature being that it can be precisely defined in terms of just the shapes and locations of those symbols.
 Such a language can be defined, then, without any reference to any meanings of any of its expressions; it can exist before any interpretation is assigned to it—that is, before it has any meaning.
 A formal grammar determines which symbols and sets of symbols are formulas in a formal language.

 Formal systems

 A formal system (also called a logical calculus, or a logical system) consists of a formal language together with a deductive apparatus (also called a deductive system).
 The deductive apparatus may consist of a set of transformation rules (also called inference rules) or a set of axioms, or have both.
 A formal system is used to derive one expression from one or more other expressions.
 Propositional and predicate calculi are examples of formal systems.